U.S. Bank rolls out new branch formats for digital age

 But consumers still want to have that human connection, said Tim Welsh, vice chairman of U.S. Bank's consumer and business banking.
 "What we're trying to adapt to is what it is that customers really want from a bank," he said.
 "We're evolving the whole concept of the branch so it's much more helpful, much more valuable, much more consultative to a customer."

-It’s a different approach than some other banks that are experimenting with making their branches more automated, with employees either available by videoconference or hidden behind scrims.
+The approach is different from other banks that are experimenting with making branches more automated, with employees either available by videoconference or hidden behind scrims.

 The new format is one of the biggest changes to the look and feel of U.S. Bank branches in decades, Welsh said.